-Holsters have been around for so long they are commonplace for many items.
-Holsters the main job is to hold something at the waist or close to for easy access.
+Holsters have been around for so long that they are commonplace for many items.
+The main job of holsters is to hold something at the waist or close to it for easy access.
 Everything from guns, knives, ammo, magazines, hot sauces, you name it I’m sure there is someone who made it.
 But this blog is mainly focusing on gun holsters.

 Later holsters became popular with the western expansion with more civilians carrying revolvers.
-Before this, it was more common with the military to carry a pistol.
-With a federal contract with the Colt 1851/1860 during the civil war, era made a large boom of holsters available after the war.
+Before this, it was more common for the military to carry a pistol.
+A federal contract with the Colt 1851/1860 during the civil war, era made a large boom of holsters available after the war.

 The next big boom of pistol holsters would be during WW1 and WW2 when service members would come home-keeping issued pistol holsters from their time overseas.